 Why you need both a PLM and a product MDM system

-Was the time-to-market fast enough?
+- Was the time to market fast enough?

-What should we do differently next time?
+- What should we do differently next time?